SAVED FOR GOOD WORKS (Part 1)

 “For we are His workmanship, created in Christ Jesus for good works, which God prepared beforehand that we should walk in them.”
 (Ephesians 2:10 NKJV)

-Salvation is purely by grace alone through faith alone in Christ.
-Salvation is absolutely a free gift from God to all mankind.
-It cannot be earned or merited by any kind of performance or good work.
+Salvation is purely by grace through faith alone in Christ.
+Salvation is absolutely a free gift of God to all mankind.
+It cannot be deserved, merited, earned, or bought by any kind of performance or good work.

 Paul clearly states this truth.